Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms V2 Design Discussion.md

 the whole hierarchy in one place means less `DynamicBuffer` allocations, smaller child archetypes, and a central access for data which is more cache efficient.
 And when combined with `EntityQueryMask`, this makes for some very fast queries to find ancestors or descendants possessing a specific component.
-And most importantly, all of the lifecycle guarantees we worked out for the root also apply for the hierarchy on the root.
+Most importantly, all of the lifecycle guarantees we worked out for the root also apply for the hierarchy on the root.
 This means that all of our parent and child relationships can be self-consistent at all times (other than destroyed entities